 PRAYER – Heavenly Father, grant us the grace to withold our anger, to always put a guard on our tongues and to speak with charity.
 St Thomas of Villanova, you preached temperance in all things and lived a life of charity in word and deed, please pray for us, amen.

-Saint of the Day – 22 September – St Thomas of Villanova O.S.A.
-Religious, Bishop, Confessor, Writer, Preacher, Teacher, Apostle of Charity, Mystic, Miracle-Worker often called “the Almsgiver” and “the Father of the Poor”, Reformer.
+Saint of the Day – 22 September – St Thomas of Villanova OSA (1488 – 1555) Bishop, Religious Priest of the Order of St Augustine, Confessor, Writer, Preacher, Teacher, Apostle of Charity, Mystic, Miracle-Worker often called “the Almsgiver” and “the Father of the Poor,” Reformer.
 Born Tomás García y Martínez (1488 in Villanueva de los Infantes, Ciudad Real, Spain – September 8, 1555 in Valencia, Spain of natural causes).
 Canonised on 1 November 1658 by Pope Alexander VII.
 Patronages – Villanova University and various cities.
 Attributes – A bishop distributing alms to the poor.

 St Thomas’ father was a miller, who regularly distributed food and provisions to the poor, as did his mother.
 He grew up and was educated in Villanueva de los Infantes, in the Province of Ciudad Real, Spain, therefore the name Thomas of Villanueva.
 Part of the original house still stands, with a coat of arms in the corner, beside a family chapel.
 In spite of his family’s wealth, as a young boy he often went about naked because he had given his clothing to the poor.